projectcalico/calico/master/security/protect-hosts.md

 ##### Step 2: Create host endpoints

-For each host point that you want to secure with policy, you must create a **host endpoint object**.
+For each host point that you want to secure with policy, you must create a **HostEndpoint** object.
 To do that, you need the name of the Calico node on the host that owns the interface; in most cases, it is the same as the hostname of the host.

-In the following example, we create a host endpoint for the host named **my-host** with the interface named **eth0**, with **IP 10.0.0.1**.
+In the following example, we create a HostEndpoint for the host named **my-host** with the interface named **eth0**, with **IP 10.0.0.1**.
 Note that the value for **node:** must match the hostname used on the Calico node object.

-When the host endpoint is created, traffic to or from the interface is dropped unless policy is in place.
+When the HostEndpoint is created, traffic to or from the interface is dropped unless policy is in place.

 ```
 apiVersion: projectcalico.org/v3